W427697/Discord-/docs/configure/overview.md

 ## Configure your project with TypeScript

-If you need, you can also configure your Storybook using TypeScript.
+If you would like, you can also write your Storybook configuration using TypeScript.
 To get started, add a `.babelrc` file inside your project and include the following Babel presets:

-Rename your `.storybook/main.js` to `.storybook/main.ts` and restart your Storybook.

 <!-- prettier-ignore-start -->